-5.2.
-Description of the data samples
+4.2 Description of the data samples

 The wind and wave data samples used in MEDATLAS mostly came from ECMWF-WAM data fields.
 They were produced by means of a two-stage processing.
-At the first-stage, the ECMWF wave data (fields) were compared with in situ measurements (at some points) and satellite data (globally, but only for H_s).
-During this stage, a systematic bias was identified for the H_s (Cavaleri et al, 2000, 2002), which was resolved by appropriate calibration procedures as described in Chap.
-4).
+At the first-stage, the ECMWF wave data (fields) were compared with in situ measurements (at some points) and satellite data (globally, but only for $H_S$ ).
+During this stage, a systematic bias was identified for the $H_S$ (Cavaleri et al, 2000, 2002), which was resolved by appropriate calibration procedures as described in Chap.
+3).
 At the second stage, the wind and wave fields were transformed to time series associated with specific offshore points.
-These time series, associated with the offshore data points, constitute the fundamental database for the wind and wave climate is obtained.
+These time series, associated with the offshore data points, constitute the fundamental database for the wind and wave conditions, from which all statistical information about the wind and wave climate is obtained.